piyush-mishra-pm/Alarmzzz-Factory/README.md

 -   Ability to create, update and delete alarms and even disaable alarms.
     -   Updation or creation of alarm checks for validation (allows only alarm date times in future only).
     -   Evey alarm displays name, date, and time remaining to finish (if alarm is active).
+-   Persistence of alarms created, in browser's local storage.

 ## Tech Features: